eaton/vagrant-chef-dlamp/README.markdown

     `cd [vagrant project directory];
     vagrant up`
 4. Add this line to your /etc/hosts (or windows equivalent):
-    `10.0.0.10        dev-site.local`
+    `10.0.0.10        dev-site.vm`
 5. Alternately, use homebrew on your macbook air to install dnsmasq, and add the following line to your dnsmasq.conf file:
     `address=/.vm/10.0.0.10`
 6. Drink a big kombucha while you listen to a Diamond Rings EP on vinyl, because clearly you're a giant hipster.

-That's it, files in "public" are served here : [http://dev-site.local/](http://dev-site.local/), and if you have a new MySQL database and drop a copy of Drupal into the public directory, you'll be ready to go.
+That's it, files in "public" are served here : [http://dev-site.vm/](http://dev-site.vm/), and if you have a new MySQL database and drop a copy of Drupal into the public directory, you'll be ready to go.

 To connect to the console of you instance:
     `vagrant ssh`